 Two types of reports may be submitted:

-Scored Report
+1. Scored Report

-A STARS subscription and a cover letter from a high-ranking executive at your institution are required to submit a scored report for a STARS Bronze, Silver, Gold or Platinum Rating.
+A STARS subscription and a cover letter from a high-ranking executive at your institution are required to submit a scored report for a STARS Bronze, Silver, Gold or Platinum rating.

 When you submit for a rating, AASHE staff will review your information for accuracy and adherence to credit criteria.
 Our goal is to return the review results to you within 30 days of submission.
 You will then have up to 60 additional days (or until the end of your current subscription) to address any issues that are identified.
 Once you have addressed every issue, your report will be published and the appropriate rating will be awarded.

-Unscored Report
+2. Unscored Report

 Alternatively, you may submit an unscored report and earn designation as a STARS Reporter without a subscription, an executive cover letter, or AASHE staff review.
 An unscored report may be submitted as often as once a year to update your institution’s information in the STARS Benchmarking Tool without changing an existing rating.
+This is a good option when an institution has limited capacity, but would like to publicly share its successes and the data that are available.

-• Scoring & Recognition
+Scoring and Recognition

 Your institution’s final score will be based on the percentage of points it earns by pursuing relevant credits across Academics (AC), Engagement (EN), Operations (OP), and Planning & Administration (PA).
 Some credits may not apply to your institution.
 For example, the Food & Dining credits do not apply to institutions without dining services operations.
 This means that credits that are not relevant to your institution will not be counted against its score.